kavia-common/recipe-explorer-38147-38187/tizen_frontend/README.md

 `vite requires Node.js >=20.19.0`
 please **upgrade your Node.js version** before running `npm run dev`.

+> ℹ️ **Automatic Node version check in dev script:**
+> When you run `npm run dev`, it automatically checks your Node.js version and exits with a clear error if it's below 20.19.0.
+> See below for upgrade instructions.

 You can check your Node.js version with:
 ```bash
 node --version